nem035/js-async-fun/README.md

 **More in depth**

 Promises represent wrappers around future values.
-They un-invert the untrustability (Inversion of Control) provided by callbacks, giving the control back to us.
+They invert the untrustability (Inversion of Control) provided by callbacks, giving the control back to us.

 One way to imagine a promise is like an event listener with a `then` event.